vyca2017/content/content/tutorials/data-management/importing-simple-data-using-a-script.md

 ## 2. Preparing your project

 Before actually importing the data, we have to setup the correct data schema for our project.
 First, let's create a new Graphcool project.
-In this example, all we need to do is create the `Movie` model.
+In this example, all we need to do is create the `Movie` type.
 To determine its fields, we have to look at our existing data.
 As we can see above, a movie has the fields `id`, `description`, `released` and `title`.

 For the `id` field in our data, you have to think about if you need to keep the old ids or not.
 In our case, let's just store them in the `oldId` field of type String with the `unique` constraint.
 That leaves us with the `description` and `title` fields of type String and the `released` field of type DateTime which you should create now as well.